yobe9/AnomalyDetector_webApp/README.md

 	 For user story 2 - we created a python client that sends a http POST request to our server using the library "requests" that is supported in Python 3.7.1

 	 before running the client make sure that "requests" library exists on the current python and of course run the server before running the client.
-	 If the "requests" library doesn't exist(isn't supported on every python version) run in the cmd: py -m pip install requests or/and py -verNum -m pip install requests(that verNum is the current version number of python. for example for python 3.9: py -3.9 -m pip install requests).
+	 If the "requests" library doesn't exist(isn't supported on every python version) run in the cmd the line: py -m pip install requests or/and the line: py -verNum -m pip install requests (that verNum is the current version number of python. for example for python 3.9: py -3.9 -m pip install requests).

 ### Packages requirements